 The combined amount a participant may contribute as pre-tax elective deferrals and designated Roth contributions each taxable year is limited.
-Total contributions to the plan are limited to $18,000 in 2015, 2016 and 2017 plus an additional $6,000 in 2015, 2016 and 2017 for employees age 50 or older.
+Total contributions to the plan are limited to $19,000 in 2019 ($18,500 in 2018 plus an additional $6,000 in 2015 - 2019) for employees age 50 or older.
 For later years, the limits are subject to cost-of-living adjustments.

 Allocating elective deferrals between Roth and pre-tax accounts

 Participants may contribute to both a designated Roth account and a traditional pre-tax elective deferral account in their plan in the same year.
 They may allocate their contributions in any proportion they desire, as permitted under the terms of the plan.
 Total contributions to the pre-tax elective deferral and Roth accounts cannot exceed the annual contribution limit.

 No recharacterizations are allowed

 Once a participant contributes to a designated Roth account, the participant cannot later change the contributions to pre-tax deferrals (no “recharacterizations” are allowed).